-IRVING, TX – The spirit of the radio is alive and well at the DFW Hospital Council (DFWHC) as it was announced today its weekly program “The Human Side of Health Care” will continue in 2021 on NewsRadio KRLD 1080 AM.
+IRVING, TX – The DFW Hospital Council (DFWHC) will continue to be “Radio Ga Ga” in 2022 as it was announced today its weekly program “The Human Side of Health Care” was renewed for the upcoming year on NewsRadio KRLD 1080 AM.

-The DFWHC Board of Trustees approved the continuation of the radio broadcast during its November meeting.
-The weekly program, airing Sundays from 1:00 – 2:00 p.m. and 7:00 – 8:00 p.m., CDT, has showcased the activities of North Texas hospitals during a busy 2020.
-The broadcasts have run continuously for more than 50 weeks.
+The DFWHC Board of Trustees approved the continuation of the radio broadcast during its December meeting.
+The program, airing Sundays from 1:00 – 2:00 p.m. and 7:00 – 8:00 p.m., CDT, has showcased the activities of North Texas hospitals throughout 2021.
+The broadcasts have run continuously since January 2020.

-During the past year, “The Human Side of Health Care” has hosted more than 100 guests to include hospital executive officers, medical physicians, therapists, professors and bestselling authors conversing on such topics as chronic illness, social determinants of health, children’s health care and COVID-19 safety measures.
+During the past year, “The Human Side of Health Care” has hosted more than 120 guests to include television news anchors, hospital executive officers, physicians, bestselling authors and even the owner of the Dallas Mavericks conversing on such topics as heart disease, the social determinants of health, home safety hazards and COVID-19 vaccines.

-An Entercom station, NewsRadio KRLD 1080 AM serves the DFW Metroplex and North Texas with a news/talk radio format.
+An Audacy station, NewsRadio KRLD 1080 AM serves the DFW Metroplex and North Texas with a news/talk radio format.
 It is a Class A station broadcasting at 50,000 watts, the maximum power allowed for American AM stations.
 It has a listening range covering a 30-county area of North Texas and Oklahoma.
-It is also broadcast on Radio.com, which is heard nationwide.
+It is also broadcast nationwide on Radio.com.

 Love will continue to work with Thomas Miller, co-host and broadcast journalist at KRLD, to develop the upcoming year’s programming.
-Each one-hour broadcast is expected to include three separate topics.
+Each one-hour broadcast includes three separate topics.
 Programs will be posted online on Spotify, Apple Podcasts, Stitcher, Google Play, iHeart Radio and YouTube.

-“We want to showcase the extraordinary work being done in our hospitals and communities,” Love said.
-“We will continue to work with North Texas hospital executives to determine guests and topics for each program.
-In addition, we will continue to create awareness on the difficulties of COVID-19 while emphasizing that we must continue to wear masks, practice social distancing and wash our hands.”
+“We’re proud to showcase the extraordinary work being done by our hospitals within our communities,” Love said.
+“We will work with hospital executives to determine guests and topics for each program.
+In addition, we hope to create awareness on numerous health care issues in North Texas to include COVID-19 while emphasizing that we must continue to remain vigilant.”

 DFWHC is a 90 hospital and 90 associate member trade organization with more than 50 years of service to North Texas healthcare.
 Governed by a Board of Trustees made up of hospital executive officers, the healthcare trade association is committed to the continuous improvement of patient care.